atsign-foundation/at_widgets/at_theme_flutter/README.md

 var result = await setAppTheme(appTheme);
 ```

-## Example

-We have a good example with explanation in the [at_theme_flutter](https://pub.dev/packages/at_theme_flutter/example) package.

 ## Open source usage and contributions

- This is freely licensed open source code, so feel free to use it as is, suggest changes or enhancements or create your
+This is open source code, so feel free to use it as is, suggest changes or
- own version.
+enhancements or create your own version.
 See [CONTRIBUTING.md](https://github.com/atsign-foundation/at_widgets/blob/trunk/CONTRIBUTING.md) for detailed guidance on how to setup tools, tests and make a pull request.